whylikethat/random/README.md

 * Note: The free SMS service allows up to 78 caracters, that's why there is an e-mail option in case the verse exceeds that length

+Make sure that you don't create any shortcuts and you run the script directly in it's original folder.